SaraGaire/MOOD_tracker/README.md

 #│ ├── 📄 SummaryTab.jsx # AI insights + quick stats
 #│ ├── 📄 helpers.js # Utility functions (averages, distributions, streaks, etc.)
 #│ └── 📄 aiResponses.js # AI mood-based responses

+This is the backend server for MoodBot, built with Node.js + Express.
+It powers the mood tracking app by handling:

+🎭 Mood tracking → Save, update, and retrieve user mood entries.

+📊 Analytics → Generate weekly trends, mood distributions, and daily/hourly insights.

+💬 AI Chat → Provide supportive responses based on the user’s mood and messages.

+🧪 Sample data → Auto-generate demo moods for new users.

+🛠 REST API → Includes endpoints for moods, analytics, chat, and health checks.

+The backend currently uses an in-memory database (for demo/testing), but can be extended to use MongoDB, PostgreSQL, or any persistent database in production.